Online Therapy for Toxic Shame Recovery.

 • Engaging in self-destructive behaviors, such as substance abuse or self-harm

-If you are experiencing any of these symptoms, it is important to seek help from a mental health professional.
+If you are experiencing symptoms of toxic shame, it is essential that you seek help from a licensed mental health professional.
 With treatment, you can learn to manage your shame and live a healthier, happier life.
-Schedule your appointment today with Professional Counselor Jennifer L. Hillier M.A.
-LPC.
+Schedule your appointment today with Professional Counselor Jennifer L. Hillier, M.A.
+LPCS.

 How does shame impact your mental health?